 Frequently Asked Questions (FAQ)

-Where can I find out what courses are required for a Music, Theatre or Stage Production Technology degree?
+Where can I find out what courses are required for a Music or Theatre degree?

 Degree requirements can be found in the current catalog on the TCC website at www.tulsacc.edu.
 Look in the Degree and Certificate Programs section.

 May I enroll in a course without having met the course prerequisite?

 If you have transfer courses or previous experience covering the material in the prerequisite course you should visit with a full-time faculty member or the instructor teaching the course to determine the appropriate level.
 Some courses and all private lessons require instructor approval to enroll.